 Again, it is notable that the New York REDHAWKS NA group is directly supported by Obama’s nominated and Harry Reid/Democrat Party approved “home-state CPB official” Lori Gilbert who has provided thousands of dollars to the REDHAWKS.
 The REDHAWKS also receive New York State taxpayer funding where NY State politicians have openly attacked the Redskins name like Democratic Assemblyman Keith Wright who exclaimed, "The word is absolutely offensive to the Native American community and beyond"; similarly, other NY State officials had called on other Redskins High Schools to change their names as was the case at Canisteo-Greenwood.

-Adidas announces a new program (with the backing of the Obama administration) to assist schools using a Native themed with rebranding.
+Adidas announces a new program (with the backing of the Obama administration) to assist schools using a Native theme with rebranding.

-The unanimous Supreme court ruling in the “Slants” how the Federal trademark case prompts activists Amanda Blackhorse to drop her similar lawsuit against the Washington Redskins.
+The unanimous Supreme Court ruling in the “Slants” Federal Trademark case prompts activist Amanda Blackhorse to drop her similar lawsuit against the Washington Redskins.
 Public schools using the “Redskins” moniker become the focus of the change activists, however the Native themes of all schools remain in their crosshairs.